FroeMic/TUM-IN-Protein-Prediction-1/exercises/260-machine-learning.md

 **Question 6: **Initially, prediction methods often focused on alpha-helices or underpredicted beta-sheets.
 What is the difficulty in recognizing beta-sheets from a window-based prediction method?

-> b-sheet formation is NOT local
+> b-sheet formatin is not local